PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 {{< figure src="/images/traffic_light/model/train_batch18621.jpg" caption="Example Batch" width="500">}}

-As we can see, the quality, constrast are different, in reason of the camera source different, and the yolo configuration of the training, allowing to create more data on original one, in putting some different transformation, traanslation, and color.
+As we can see, the quality and contrast differ due to the different camera sources and the YOLO training configuration.
+The training process generates additional data from the original images by applying various transformations, translations, and color adjustments.

 After $500$ epochs, the following figure shows the results of the training:

-{{< figure src="/images/traffic_light/model/results.png" caption="Results" width="800">}}
+{{< figure src="/images/traffic_light/model/results.png" caption="Results Plots, training and validation evaluations" width="800">}}

 - Precision